Burton Lane: Personal and professional life

 Lane married Marian Seaman in 1935.
-They had a daughter around 1943, who was mentally disabled.
-Though long, their marriage was not happy; in 1961 they finally divorced and he married Lynn Baroff Kaye.
+They had a daughter around 1943, who had an intellectual disability.
+Though long, their marriage was not happy; in 1961 they finally divorced and he married Lynn Baroff Kaye, who had three daughters from an earlier marriage.

 November 4, 1959.
 Reps.
 Oren Harris (left) and Steven B. Derounian, to whose committee Lane sent charges of payola.

 In 1957 Lane was drafted to be president of the American Guild of Authors and Composers.
 He served for ten terms, during which period he inaugurated a system of auditing music publishers' books to ensure that songwriters were paid their fair share of royalties.
 He also served three terms on the board of directors of the American Society of Composers, Authors and Publishers (ASCAP).
 In 1959 he wrote on behalf of the Guild to the House subcommittee investigating payola in the music business, accusing publishers of bribing disk jockeys to play the publishers' songs.
 The cases he cited implied that payola promoted rock and roll, usually published by members of ASCAP's rival BMI, at the expense of other genres more often represented by ASCAP.
 In 1966 the Guild honored his work with its first Sigmund Romberg Award.
 He was inducted into the Songwriters Hall of Fame in 1972, elected its director in 1973, and awarded its highest honor, the Johnny Mercer Award, in 1992.

 He died at his home in Manhattan on January 5, 1997.
-He was survived by his second wife and their daughters.

 Lane was raised in a largely Jewish environment, had to defend himself against anti-semitism as a boy, and received training for his bar mitzvah.
 He considered himself Jewish throughout his life.
 But, near the end of his life, he had no formal association with any Jewish organization.
 In a 2009 interview, his widow stated that "I don’t think there was anything, of any real consequence, that Burton and Yip [Harburg, an avowed atheist] disagreed about."